 🔝 Top Features of an Online Shop

-In this section, we’ll review the main features to add during a website development for eCommerce.
+In this section, we’ll review the main features that one should add during website development for eCommerce.

 Online shops can be dedicated to any type of product.
-Thus, you might need some additional features for yours.
+Thus, you might need some additional features.